TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/List.rst

 --------------------

-The content element :guilabel:`Menu > Pages` provided by the system Extension EXT:fluid_styled_content is configured with a :php:`MenuProcessor` which is based on the options of the :ref:`HMENU <cobj-hmenu>` and provides all its properties:
+The content element :guilabel:`Menu > Pages` provided by the system extension EXT:fluid_styled_content is configured with a :php:`MenuProcessor` which is based on the options of the :ref:`HMENU <cobj-hmenu>` and provides all its properties: